-UEA's FreeAds network allows staff and students to exchange, buy or sell items.
-Subscribe to receive notifications of items and opportunities from other UEA members.
+UEA's Campus Community network (formerly FreeAds) allows staff and students to exchange, buy or sell items.

 PLEASE NOTE: This network is for personal items and materials only.
 Do not use the Campus Community pages to get rid of University assets.

 Brown/ green caddy for food and compostable materials – Vegetables, fruit, dairy products, egg shells, meat, fish, bones, all cooked and uncooked food items, any compostable material and packaging.

 Blue for landfill – general waste which is not hazardous, recyclable or compostable.

 Green for recycling – Recycle steel/aluminium cans, paper, cardboard, plastic bottles, aerosol cans.
 All office bins are for recycling only.